theghostcasper/wmon/readme.md

 The configuration file should be in JSON format, and You should supply the configuration file as a command line argument.
 Config files have higher priority than the command line arguments.

 `wmon --config wmon.config.json`

+#Support

+The package is supported by Node version 12.0.0 and above.